dotnet/docs/docs/framework/wcf/feature-details/migrate-asp-net-web-service-client-to-wcf.md

   - "dotnet"
 ---
 # How to: Migrate ASP.NET Web Service Client Code to the Windows Communication Foundation
-The following procedure describes the broad steps that need to be followed to migrate ASP.NET Web Service client code to [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)].
+The following procedure describes the broad steps that need to be followed to migrate ASP.NET Web Service client code to WCF.

 ## Procedure